mozilla/anodejsholidayseason/localization/localization_part_3.md

 Database-backed websites have already taught us to think about design in a systematic way, but designers may not be used to allowing for variable length labels or buttons.

-Overly "tight" or clever designs simply will not work in a localized context.

 ## String Freeze

 Remember our build step to prepare files for localizers to translate?